nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups/index.md

 - CI performance tuning is non-trivial
 - You may need faster tooling (like bun) to keep build times down

-Takeaway: Tooling like `nx` or `turborepo` gives small teams monorepo velocity — if you’re willing to invest in keeping them clean.
+To summarize: Tooling like `nx` or `turborepo` gives small teams monorepo velocity — if you’re willing to invest in keeping them clean.

 When developing `go`-based microservices, a good idea early in the development is to use a single ` go` workspace with the `replace` directive in `go.mod`.
 Eventually, as the software scales, it's possible to effortlessly separate ` go` modules into separate repositories.